MikeD1148/Mandalorian-Robot/README.md

 ![20230409_130049](https://user-images.githubusercontent.com/75023206/230771348-4cdb6f48-1caf-45d1-a5ac-844c75049fc7.jpg)

 ### Wave infront of the Leap Motion Controller to test the Robot.
 The Robot will fire his blaster wave his lightsaber and jiggle his body.
 The Planets will also spin.
-The robot will do this each time you wave at it.
+The robot will do this each time you wave at him.

 ## References
 * Reading mouse movement in Processing https://processing.org/reference/mouseX.html